-This SOP applies to all authorised CBE personnel within the Containment Level 2 (CL2) CBE laboratories, including the CBE Laboratory Unit (located in the Holywell Park) and the CBE Tissue Engineering Laboratory T.2.08B (located in the Wolfson School), that generate biological (healthcare) laboratory waste under the Healthcare Waste category definitions described in Section 2.1.
+This SOP applies to all authorised CBE personnel within the Containment Level 2 (CL2) CBE laboratories, i(located in the Holywell Park), that generate biological (healthcare) laboratory waste under the Healthcare Waste category definitions described in Section 2.1.
 This SOP covers procedures for the disposal of waste from human or animal healthcare and or related research according to Chapter 18 of the EWC categorization and includes; procedures for the treatment of laboratory waste prior to its removal and disposal, the assessment, segregation and packaging of laboratory waste into colour-coded waste streams, and the correct use of European Waste Catalogue (EWC) Codes.